apache/cordova-coho/docs/platforms-release-process.md

 - See: [versioning-and-release-strategy.md](versioning-and-release-strategy.md) for general versioning information
 - Before cutting any releases, read the Apache's [Releases Policy](http://www.apache.org/dev/release)
-- Replace `Android` with the platform you are releasing.
+- Replace `Android` with the platform you are releasing in the instructions below.

+### Repository setup

+You should have your platform repository checked out in a folder where you als ohave checked out all/most/some of the other Cordova repositories.
+If you followed the [Cloning/Updating Cordova repositories
+](../README.md#cloningupdating-cordova-repositories) instructions of `cordova-coho`, this should already be the case.

 ## Get Buy-in